Massachusetts Coalition for Oral Health

 - Know about Massachusetts’ oral health policy

-White Paper on School-Based Oral Health Programs
+On School-Based Oral Health Programs

-In April 2011 we published our first White Paper, Reaching New Heights in Health with School-Based Oral Health Programs.
-This resource was printed and distributed to Massachusetts school health providers by the MA Office of Oral Health, an MCOH member.
-Coalition members are hopeful that this White Paper will be useful in providing school nurses, other school health providers, school educators, as well as dental and non-dental health providers with the information needed to better understand effective strategies for preventing tooth decay, school-based oral health program models, and new regulations that govern dental professionals and dental programs providing oral health services in Massachusetts schools.
+Our White Paper on School-Based Oral Health Programs, Reaching New Heights in Health with School-Based Oral Health Programs, was printed and distributed to Massachusetts school health providers by the MA Office of Oral Health, an MCOH member.
+Coalition members are hopeful that this White Paper will be useful in providing dental and non-dental health providers with the information needed to better understand new regulations, school-based oral health program models, and effective strategies for preventing tooth decay.

 For more information about school-based oral health programs or for additional copies of this resource, please contact the Office of Oral Health at Oral.Health@state.ma.us.